Degree Requirements & Course Catalog

 - IE course flow chart Fall 2016

 The industrial engineering department offers a concurrent B.S./M.S. degree program in which high-performing students can earn bachelor's and master's degrees at the same time.
-Students choose between completing a thesis or pursing a course-work only option.
+Students choose between completing a thesis or pursuing a course-work only option.

 To qualify for the program, you must have a cumulative GPA of at least 3.25 after completing 80 hours towards the industrial engineering degree.
 Typically, it takes most graduates an additional year to complete the B.S./M.S. degree.